-CSCS offers a variety of opportunities for students to engage in real world activities that connect them to their learning.
+The school offers a variety of opportunities for students to engage in real world activities that connect them to their learning.
 Some examples include:

-- Grades 5-8 students have the opportunity to enroll in First Lego League, offered as a Homeschool Learning Center workshop.
-Along with focusing on robotic games, this program challenges students to address a specific real-world issue or problem, research and design an innovative solution, work collaboratively with others as a team, and present their solution at a tournament.
-Qualifying teams can participate in additional events and gain continued involvement in real world experiences. - All grade levels also have access to a variety of field trips designed to enrich the students' learning experience when beginning a unit, culminating a unit, or celebrating a learning achievement.
+- All grade levels have access to a variety of field trips designed to enrich the students' learning experience when beginning a unit, culminating a unit, or celebrating a learning achievement.
 The field trips also allow the student to connect to their learning goals in a real world manner. - Guest speakers are often invited into the classrooms to present students with relevant information to a multitude of learning goals.
 They provide hands-on learning experiences necessary to increase the depth of knowledge.